kostareg/tachyon/docs/architecture/pipeline.md

 Just-In-Time compilation is the concept of compiling a specific set of instructions into machine code just before running it.
 The specific instructions to compile are identified by the virtual machine.

+### Memoization

+[Memoization](https://en.wikipedia.org/wiki/Memoization) is the concept of storing the results of previously called functions in memory, such that calling the same function with the same arguments can just refer to the cached value, instead of executing the function again.
+Function memoization only works on pure functions, so side effects are not "skipped" when the value is retrieved from cache.

+### Pure Function

+A pure function is any function that always returns the same value given the same arguments, and has no side effects (such as writing to files, printing to a console, etc.).
+If a function is pure, it can be memoized, which involves its return value being cached and read in future calls with the same arguments.
+An impure function cannot be cached this way because it will "skip" these side effect operations (such as writing the output of a function to a file) during cache hits.

 ### Runtime